 Some of the students wrote thank you notes for “allowing them to complete their service hours in such a great way.”
 School career counselors have expressed their appreciation for this unique program.

-Building In Youth teaches high school students how to safely and effectively handle power tools.
+Building In Youth (BiY) teaches high school students how to safely and effectively handle power tools.
 The program is designed to connect them with qualified adults to develop confidence, hope and encourage them to graduate.
 The expertise, wisdom and values that guided one generation are intentionally passed on to the next.

 Skilled mentors building into the lives of youth can encourage belief in themselves and their potential to make a difference.
 Mentor training provided to adults builds their confidence to share knowledge and experience.
 Genuine relationships built between generations promote good work habits, initiative, responsibility and self-confidence.